 Consider a modern laptop computer—svelte and portable—and you can easily imagine the expertise and effort that went into its design and creation.
 But what about its larger desk-bound cousin, the desktop workstation?
-It might be surprising to learn that building a state-of-the-art DWS—still the workhorse of many an office—is the result of an equally rigorous design process.
-In fact, as Al Makley, director of workstation development at Lenovo, puts it, his designers know “not to design in a vacuum” when re-imagining a product that is already well defined by its existing architecture.
-“One trap design teams fall into is exemplifying their own creative concepts as to how products should look and should be designed, without confirmation from the customers,” he says.
-In other words, even when designing world-class computers, the customer’s voice matters, and all Lenovo teams know and practice this critical, simple rule.
+It might be surprising to learn that building a state-of-the-art DWS—still the workhorse of many an office—is the result of an equally rigorous design and development process.
+In fact, as Al Makley, director of workstation development at Lenovo, puts it, his engineers know “not to design in a vacuum” when re-imagining a product that is already well defined by its existing architecture.
+“One trap design and engineering teams fall into is exemplifying their own creative concepts as to how products should look and should be designed, without confirmation from the customers,” he says.
+In other words, even when developing world-class computers, the customer’s voice matters, and all Lenovo teams know and practice this critical, simple rule.

 How does product design fit into Lenovo’s business strategies?

 Al Makley: It’s at the forefront of the strategy process.
 Lenovo products are the image of the business.
 Because we design products for different user-interaction modes, we gather a lot of customer information and data and put that at the forefront of a new product design.